Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs

-Generalized Disjunctive Programming (GDP) is a framework for optimization problems involving discrete decisions and nonlinear constraints.
-The widely used Hull Reformulation transforms GDPs into Mixed-Integer Nonlinear Programming (MINLP) problems with tighter continuous relaxations.
-However, it typically employs an \(\varepsilon\)-approximation of the closure of the perspective function for nonlinear constraints, which can lead to numerical instability and a weaker continuous relaxation.
+Generalized Disjunctive Programming (GDP) provides a natural framework for optimization models that combine logical decisions with nonlinear constraints.
+The Hull Reformulation (HR) is attractive because it yields tight continuous relaxations, but for nonlinear disjunctive constraints, it is commonly implemented using an $\varepsilon$-approximation of the closure of the perspective function.
+This approximation introduces fractional expressions, enlarges the relaxation for any $\varepsilon>0$, can cause numerical instability, and may hinder solver convexity recognition.

-We present an exact Hull Reformulation for GDPs with quadratic constraints, preserving the original quadratic structure and avoiding relaxation weakening.
-The method applies to both convex and non-convex constraints and extends earlier approaches developed for second-order cone representable functions.
-We prove equivalence to the conventional exact Hull Reformulation for quadratic constraints and demonstrate improved computational performance and numerical stability in extensive computational experiments.
-Benchmarks include random GDP instances, Continuously Stirred Tank Reactor network optimization, $k$-means clustering, and constrained layout optimization problems.
-The computational results demonstrate improved solution times and numerical stability of the proposed exact Hull Reformulation, making it a preferable approach for GDP problems with quadratic constraints.
+This paper develops a framework for constructing exact hull reformulations for GDPs with quadratic disjunctive constraints that avoids $\varepsilon$-approximation while preserving solver-friendly structure.
+For general (possibly non-convex) quadratic constraints, we derive a General Exact Hull Reformulation (GEHR) that eliminates perspective division and preserves quadratic degree, and we prove that it is equivalent to the standard closed-perspective hull in lifted space.
+For convex quadratic constraints ($Q\succeq 0$), we propose using a Conic Exact Hull Reformulation (CEHR), re-derived in this work, that represents the perspective term with rotated second-order cone constraints, enabling conic-capable solvers to certify and exploit convexity directly.

+We implement both reformulations in \texttt{Pyomo.GDP} and evaluate them on random convex and non-convex instances, a CSTR network benchmark, $k$-means clustering, and constrained layout problems using \texttt{Gurobi}, \texttt{SCIP}, and \texttt{BARON}.
+Across these benchmarks, the proposed exact formulations reduce numerical failures and often improve runtime relative to the $\varepsilon$-approximation.
+In particular, CEHR is consistently the most reliable and typically the fastest hull reformulation on convex benchmarks, while GEHR performs best on non-convex benchmarks, improving both robustness and overall performance compared to $\varepsilon$-approximation.